-NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON SEPTEMBER 22, 2021
+NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON , 2021

-NOTICE IS HEREBY GIVEN that a Special Meeting of Stockholders (the "Special Meeting") of LSB Industries, Inc. ("LSB" or the "Company"), will be held, in a virtual-only meeting format, on September 22, 2021 at 8:30 a.m.
-Central Daylight Time ("CDT") for the following purposes:
+NOTICE IS HEREBY GIVEN that a Special Meeting of Stockholders (the "Special Meeting") of LSB Industries, Inc. ("LSB" or the "Company"), will be held, in a virtual-only meeting format, on ,2021 at : (local time) for the following purposes:

-- 1. To approve the issuance and sale of up to 60,422,776 shares of common stock of the Company upon the exchange of all of the outstanding shares of Series E-1 Cumulative Redeemable Class C Preferred Stock (the "Series E-1 Preferred") and Series F-1 Redeemable Class C Preferred Stock of the Company, as more fully described in the accompanying proxy statement; - 2.
+- 1. To approve, in accordance with Section 312.03 of the NYSE Listed Company Manual, the issuance and sale of up to 60,422,776 shares of common stock of the Company upon the exchange of all of the outstanding shares of Series E-1 Cumulative Redeemable Class C Preferred Stock (the "Series E-1 Preferred") and Series F-1 Redeemable Class C Preferred Stock of the Company, as more fully described in the accompanying proxy statement; - 2.
 To consider and vote upon a proposal to amend the Company's restated certificate of incorporation to increase the number of authorized shares of common stock to 150,000,000 shares of common stock; - 3.
-To consider and vote upon a proposal to amend the Certificate of Designations of the Series E-1 Preferred to revise the preferential rights of holders of shares of Series E-1 Preferred to eliminate the right to participate in connection with the declaration of the proposed Dividend (as defined in the accompanying proxy statement) with respect to the Company's common stock; - 4.
-To consider and vote upon any proposal to approve adjournments of the Special Meeting, if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the Special Meeting to approve and adopt Proposals Nos.
-1, 2 and 3; and

-The Company will transact no other business at the Special Meeting except such business as may properly be brought before the Special Meeting or any adjournment or postponement thereof.
+To consider and vote upon a proposal to amend the Certificate of Designations of the Series E-1 Preferred to remove the preferential rights of holders of shares of Series E-1 Preferred to participate in connection with the declaration of a dividend with respect to the Company's common stock; - 4.
+To consider and vote upon any proposal to approve adjournments or postponements of the Special Meeting, if necessary or appropriate, to permit further solicitation of proxies if there are not sufficient votes at the time of the Special Meeting to approve and adopt Proposals Nos.
+1, 2 and 3; and - 5.
+To transact such other business as may properly come before the Special Meeting or at any adjournment or postponement thereof.

-Stockholders of record at the close of business on August 2, 2021 are entitled to notice of, and to vote at, the Special Meeting or any adjournment thereof.
-A list of such stockholders will be available at the Special Meeting, and will be made available to the stockholders for any purpose germane to the Special Meeting for a period of at least 10 calendar days prior to the meeting at our corporate headquarters in Oklahoma City, Oklahoma during normal business hours.
+Stockholders of record at the close of business on August 2, 2021 are entitled to notice of, and to vote at, the Special Meeting or any adjournment or postponement thereof.
+A list of such stockholders will be available at the Special Meeting.